webb-ben/sarracenia/doc/migration/sundew_sender_migration.rst

-On the opposite, changes to the sarra db layout and product additions, removals or whatever changes, requieres the files "sarra db for yesterday" and "sundew logs for yesterday"  to updated...
+On the opposite, changes to the sarra db layout and product additions, removals or whatever changes, requieres the files "sarra db for yesterday" and "sundew logs for yesterday"  to be updated...
 Or else, the results from the tools will not represent the current state of things.

 Have fun   :-)